Suffragette/thesis-depression-fmri/README.md

 See the script inventory above for what each script does and which section it supports.

 **Note on denoising variant numbering:** the variants are numbered V0 (baseline), V2 (no-aCompCor), V5 (no-bandpass), plus Vpaper (paper-matched).
-The intermediate numbers (V1, V3, V4) were design placeholders that were not implemented, since these four variants covered all the comparisons needed to isolate each preprocessing factor.
+The intermediate numbers (V1, V3, V4) were design placeholders that were not implemented, since these four variants covered the preprocessing comparisons of interest.

 ## Setup notes (paths)